renderedghost/promptly/README.md

 > Chrome extension to create and reuse ChatGPT prompts

-## Benefits

 * Focus on **generating quality responses** instead of wasting time rewriting frequently used prompts.

 * **Create, edit, and re-use prompts** *without* navigating through old chats or notes.

-## Features
+## Getting Started

 ### 1. Create a New Prompt

-* Right-click any selected text — up to 10,000 characters — in your browser and click `Save as Prompt` or click `Create` button to start from scratch.
+* Right-click any selected text (max 10,000 characters) in your browser and click `Save as Prompt` _OR_ click `Create` to start from scratch.
-* Add a memorable title for easy reference.
+* Add a memorable Title for easy reference.

 ### 2. Use a Prompt

+* Open the extension from the Chrome toolbar
+* Search for your Prompt by **Title**.
-Click `Use` to insert the prompt into the messenger on "https://chat.openai.com".
+* Click the **Title** to insert it into the message composer on "https://chat.openai.com".

 ### 3. Edit a Prompt

+* Open the extension from the browser toolbar.
-Click `Edit` to modify the title and content of the selected prompt.
+* Click `Edit` to modify the title and content of the selected prompt OR press `Delete` to remove it completely.

-### 4. Download all Prompts
+### 4. Export all Prompts

+* Open the extension from the browser toolbar.
+* Click `Settings` in the extension' popup.
-Click `Export` to save all your prompts as a `.json` file.
+* Click `Export` to download all your prompts as a `.json` file.

 ## Install from GitHub